Skip to content

 What you get when AI surfaces evidence instead of hiding it

-Per-criterion reasoning, not a single black-box number
+A single black-box number

 Every score breaks down by criterion, with the model's reasoning written in plain language and a link to the transcript moment that drove it.
 You can defend any decision with the evidence, not by appealing to the algorithm.
 Your hiring manager and your legal team see the same audit trail.